jaimergp/msc-bioinformatics-thesis/contents/02_gaudi.rst

 1.1.
 Genetic exploration with multi-objective capabilities
 ----------------------------------------------------------
-As the first two characters in the name suggest, GAUDI uses a genetic algorithm (GA) to explore the search space.
-Unlike programs like GOLD, which use a single-objective approach, GAUDI relies on the robust NSGA-II algorithm to provide full multi-objective exploration.
+GAUDI relies on the robust NSGA-II algorithm to provide full multi-objective exploration.
 All the objectives are optimized simultaneously, generating what is known as a *non-dominated Pareto Front*.
 This means that, by definition, there is not a single, top-score, undoubtedly-winner solution.

 Instead, a set of different possible structures is proposed, leaving the final decision up to the researcher.
 One may think that this further complicates the problem, rather than helping solve it, but there's no reason to believe this is a complex task.
 In fact, the scientist is given full control over all the possible solutions and, thanks to the accompanying GaudiView GUI tool, he or she can visually inspect the whole set through a straight-forward process.
 It simply consists of filtering the solutions with an individual cut-off for each objective and then sorting the results by any desired field.